lpsub-114514/sarasa-gothic-webfonts/docs/en/guide/getting-started.md

 ## Overview

-たった2ステップで LPSub Fonts API を使い始めることができます：
+Start using the LPSub Fonts API in just two steps:

 1. Add a font link to request the required web font: